 This is why when listing these leaks, we have to take into account the source and the content itself.
 Does the source come across as credible and is the content itself believable?
+Even when taking that into account it's still very easy to misjudge them.

 'The PS5 leaker'